Not all emergencies are the same but knowing what’s most likely to happen in Esquimalt can help you prepare in the right way.

 Before:

-- Set up at least one cool room in your home—preferably in the basement or away from direct sunlight.
+- Identify the coolest room in your home, preferably away from direct sunlight.

-- Keep extra water, shelf-stable food, a fan, and a thermometer on hand.
+- Keep extra water, shelf-stable food, a fan, light clothing, medications, and a thermometer on hand.

-- Plan to check on neighbours, especially those who live alone.
+- Plan to check on neighbours, friends, and family, especially those who live alone or may be more affected by heat.

-- Sign up for Esquimalt Alert to receive local weather warnings.
+- Sign up for Esquimalt Alert and follow trusted weather and health updates.

 During a heat event:

-- Drink water regularly—even if you’re not thirsty.
+- Drink water regularly, even if you are not thirsty.

-- Avoid outdoor activity during the hottest part of the day (usually 1–5 pm).
+- Avoid outdoor activity during the hottest part of the day, usually between 1 pm and 5 pm.

-- Keep blinds or curtains closed to block sun.
+- Close blinds or curtains during peak heat to block the sun.

 - Never leave people or pets in parked vehicles.